triska/clpb/zdd/README.md

 ![Polyomino covering](polyomino_covering.png)

-[clpb.pl] is mostly a drop-in-replacement for the version that ships with SWI-Prolog, with the following important difference: Before using `sat/1`, you *must* call `zdd_set_vars/1` with a list of all Boolean variables that occur in your model.
+The ZDD-based version ([clpb.pl](clpb.pl)) is mostly a drop-in-replacement for the version that ships with SWI-Prolog, with the following important difference: Before using `sat/1`, you *must* call `zdd_set_vars/1` with a list of all Boolean variables that occur in your model.

 Please see the source file for more information.